 Other treatments or methods to relieve or cope with the symptoms

-Sensory tricks such as touching the chin can temporarily stop contractions.
+Sensory tricks such as touching the chin may temporarily stop contractions.
 It has been argued or the belief that supplements such as Magnesium might relieve muscle spasms.
 However muscle spasms can relate to magnesium or other nutrient deficiencies.
 Stress may aggravate symptoms of Dystonia and seeing a Medical Professional to assist you to cope can be helpful.
 Relaxation techniques or meditation may be an option also.

 Details on accessing Allied Health Services: